 I generally carry a full-frame camera body with a 70-200mm f4 lens and a 50mm f1.8 lens for travel photography.

 8. Carry a Travel Tripod

-You may be having high-end camera tripods which are capable of handling any camera weight, made of aluminum or carbon fiber.
+You may be having high-end camera tripods that are capable of handling any camera weight, made of aluminum or carbon fiber.
 I don’t recommend carrying such a heavy tripod for travel photography.
 Always try to reduce your luggage weight, including your camera gear.

 So, use a travel tripod, one which is explicitly designed for travel photography.
 It will be lightweight and can be easily folded and kept in your camera bag.
 You need to ensure that the payload of the tripod matches the weight of your camera and lens.

-9. Shoot People/ Portraits
+9. Capture People/ Portraits